Armel35/Armel35/README.md

 - 👀 I’m interested in TTS (french)
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me md-ouest@orange.fr
+- 📫 How to reach me dmeral@orange.fr

 <!---
 Armel35/Armel35 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.